ruiliuacd/atcgmagic/README.md

 ensBiomartGO.table file can be download from ensemble biomart with the following columns:
 Ensembl Gene ID Ensembl Transcript ID   EntrezGene ID   UniProt/TrEMBL Accession        GO Term Accession       GO Term Evidence Code   GO domain       Associated Gene Name    Associated Transcript Name	GO Term Name	...

-Note: As our work place greater emphasis on enhencing the continuity of user thought, by providing engineering support that aligns with theories and methodology, rather than focus on improving the speed of program execution, our program may unable run as fast as some other tools that finish similar funtion in minutes.
-But the hours level for some single steps are also tolerable and could be easy update into high speed as minutes level.
+Note: As our work place greater emphasis on enhencing the continuity of user thought, by providing engineering support that aligns with theories and methodologies, rather than focus on improving the speed of program execution, our program may unable run as fast as some other tools that finish some similar funtions in minutes currently.
+But the hours-level speed for those single steps are also tolerable and could be easy update into high speed as minutes level.